blish-hud/blishhud.com/docs/markers/attributes/specialization.md

 The value is checked against the active third slot specialization ID.
 It is not limited to elite specializations but we are unable to detect the first two specializations.
 This is a quirk of it's implementation in the mumblelink API.

-For your convenience, we've bolded and the elite specializations in the below table and moved them to the top.
+For your convenience, we've bolded the elite specializations in the below table and moved them to the top.
 The remaining non-elite specializations can be detected *if* applied in the third specialization slot.

 :::